YASHGUPTA2611/JAVA-PROJECTS/README.md

 ### 1.)
 Factorial 1 :-

-This is a simple java program to find the factorical of a given number using while loop.
+This is a simple java program to find the factorical of a given number using for loop.

 ### 2.)
 Rock, Paper and Scissor :-